openstax/research-wrst/README.md

 To run the app locally you will need to have the following installed:

-python 3.6+
+* Anaconda Python (tested with 3.8.3)
-redis-server
+* redis-server
-postgres (psql)
+* postgres (psql)

 ### Installing

-Once you have cloned the repository you should create a virtual environment to work in:
+Once you have cloned the repository you should create a virtual environment to work in, making sure to use the Anaconda version of python:

 ```
-virtualenv env
+virtualenv env -p /path/to/anaconda/python
 source venv/bin/activate
 ```